IntersectMBO/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2022-10-25

+### Changed

+- The ordering of the events emited by the forging logic has changed.
+In particular:
+  - `TraceForgeTickedLedgerState` happens just before `TraceLedgerView`.
+  - `TraceNoLedgerView` will never be emitted.

 ## Circa 2022-09-30

 ### Fixed